Car-free cities (Ongoing)

 Action research on urban mobility and public space.
 Henrik Valeur, Roskilde University (Mobility, Planning and Urban Studies), CONCITO and Bureau Detours.

 This project addresses environmental and climate issues related to the transition to green mobility and the creation of green streets in cities.

 Report: Scenarier for et bilfrit København [9MB] pdf

 Article: Action Research in Planning Education [0.9MB] pdf

-Research project on the issues of air, water, food, housing and mobility in Indian cities by Henrik Valeur.
+Research by design on the issues of air, water, food, housing and mobility in Indian cities.
+Henrik Valeur, Indian Institute of Science, Eco & Agro Resource Management, Itinerant Permaculture, Shrsti Space, Chandigarh College of Architecture.
 Sponsored by the Danish Arts Foundation, Danmarks Nationalbank’s Anniversary Foundation of 1968, Dreyer Foundation.

 “Will urbanization lead to opportunities, prosperity and welfare for the many or will urban “ills” such as stress, physical inactivity, social isolation and pollution cause more misery?”

 Articles: Chandigarh – an Indian adventure [156K] pdf · Hvad har vi lært af Chandigarh?
 [89K] pdf · Grow your own food [81K] pdf · Bangalore – the urban schism [112K] pdf · The horrendous costs of motorized transportation in (Indian) cities [388K] pdf · Alternatives to the automobile in the Indian_City [131K] pdf · The slum dweller [88K] pdf · Making India slum-free [515K] pdf · Running out of water – in India [763K] pdf